Back to school for mums and dads: The majority (62%) of parents want to learn coding to keep up with their kids

 Cozmo Coding Coffee Mornings

-Anki’s Coding Coffee Mornings are taking place in October half-term at John Lewis Oxford Street.
+Anki’s Coding Coffee Mornings are taking place in the October half-term at John Lewis Oxford Street.
 Exact dates TBC

 Cozmo MSRP, £179.99